swoolcock/opentk/README.md

 > ### Note about this fork
 >
 > This fork is maintained mainly for compatibility purposes for [osu-framework](https://github.com/ppy/osu-framework).
 It adds .NET core compatibility to OpenTK 2.x.
-There is an ongoing effort to modernise OpenTK over at [their repository](https://github.com/opentk/opentk) but it is lategly API incompatible with the 2.x releases.
+There is an ongoing effort to modernise OpenTK over at [their repository](https://github.com/opentk/opentk) but it is largely API incompatible with the 2.x releases.
 >
 > If you are looking to start a fresh project, please consider checking their ongoing effort rather than using this.
 We maintain this package as a migration option for 2.x users that are looking to target .NET core.
 >